mmontone/Cuis-Website/Documentation/GettingStarted-NoCommandLine.md

-# Quick setup for MacOS and Windows #

 What follows are instructions for setting up Cuis on Windows or Mac OS X without using Git or the command line.
-If you are comfortable with Git, please see [Getting started using Git Bash](GettingStarted.md).
+If you are comfortable with Git, please see [Getting started using Git Bash](GettingStarted).
 This document describes the simplest way to run Cuis on your computer.

 ## On Windows ##
 * Create a new folder in your machine using Windows Explorer